soedirgo/llvm-wasm/README.md

 # WASI browser polyfill
 We use [@wasmer/wasi](https://www.npmjs.com/package/@wasmer/wasi) as the WASI polyfill.
 # Etc.
-For more details on how to use the WASI sysroot and polyfill, feel free to pore through `index.js`.
+For more details on how to use the polyfill and resulting artifacts, feel free to pore through `index.js`.
 These references might be helpful:
 - [Emscripten's File System API](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api)
 - [@wasmer/wasi docs](https://docs.wasmer.io/integrations/js/reference-api/wasmer-wasi)